Emerging Leader 2018 - 2019

 - Captain of the local Churchill Football/Netball Club Team as well as coaching the first ever all Aboriginal Under 9 Girls Netball Team “Sistergirls”.

-- Churchill Football/Netball Club Committee Member working and engaging with Netball Victoria and the Collingwood Netball Club regarding an Indigenous Round for 2018.
+- Churchill Football/Netball Club Committee Member working and engaging with Netball Victoria and the Collingwood Netball Club regarding an First Nations Round for 2018.

 In 2019, Naomi presented testimony of her own lived experience around Criminal Record Discrimination at the Victorian State Parliament enquiry into Spent Conviction legislation, and arranged a series of community meetings.
 Her advocacy proved catalytic in persuading the enquiry to recommend a Spent Convictions scheme for Victoria.